surjit/jpauli.github.io/_carew/posts/2014-07-02-php-memory.md

 	Memory usage 4994.70 Ko
 	Heap segmentation : 2687 segments of 2048 bytes (5374 Kb used)

-Yeah, we raise from 630Kb to about 5Mb just by making PHP parse the Zend/Date.php, which contains a huge class.
+Yeah, we raise from 630Kb to about 5Mb just by making PHP parse the `Zend/Date.php`, which contains a huge class.
 We even did not make any use of this class, just parsed it.
-Remember that in PHP objects are really tiny and very well designed to be thrifty, but all the weigth is passed back to the class.
+Remember that in PHP objects are really tiny and very well designed to be thrifty, but all the weight is passed back to the class.
 In PHP, a class is something consuming memory, a fortiori a big class.
+You may read more about classes, objects and memory, [in the dedicated article](http://jpauli.github.io/2015/03/24/zoom-on-php-objects.html).

 To well tune segment size, you must know the average PHP memory consumption of your app, so that with well sized segments, the allocator won't create and free too many segments too often.
 A bad thing for performance is having an application oscillate around a segment, forcing the ZendMM to call the underlying allocator.